-NCCoPP was funded by the MLF for the implementation of the Montreal Protocol.
+NCCoPP was funded by the MLF for implementation of the Montreal Protocol.
 NCCoPP took over from the Indo-Swiss-German Project "Ecological Refrigeration (ECOFRIG)" and Indo-Swiss Project "Human and Institutional Development in Ecological Refrigeration (HIDECOR)".
 ECOFRIG began within the framework of Indo-Swiss-German Cooperation in 1992 with an objective to evaluate the hydrocarbon technology in RAC appliances for replacing CFCs.
 ECOFRIG project and the HIDECOR established a training setup including well-developed excellent training modules and a pool of trained trainers throughout the country.
 The HIDECOR activities, initiated in 1998, were geographically restricted to selected states and the target group was limited to Micro, Small and Medium size Servicing Enterprises in the RAC sector.
 NCCoPP established training infrastructure including training cells in 15 states of India.
-It aimed to encourage good servicing practices among all RAC servicing enterprises, with a special focus on those firms consuming more than 50 kq CFCs per annum.
-A total of 955 units were provided to the enterprises through UNDP in four phases till December 2009.
-Equipment support to 120 Industrial Training Institutes (ITI) was also provided for training of future technicians.
-Awareness generation workshops were conducted for servicing enterprises, so that most of the enterprises across the country can participate in the project and get the advantage of assistance provided under the Montreal Protocol to phase-out CFCs in servicing sector.
+It aimed to encourage good servicing practices among all RAC servicing enterprises, with a special focus on those firms which were consuming more than 50 kg of CFCs per annum.
+A total of 955 recovery, recycling units were provided to the enterprises in four stages.
+Equipment support to 120 Industrial Training Institutes (ITI) was also provided.

+Awareness generation workshops were conducted for servicing enterprises, so that most of the enterprises across the country could participate in the project and get the advantage of assistance provided under the Montreal Protocol to phase-out CFCs in servicing sector.

 As stated earlier, the focus of activities of NCCoPP was training of RAC servicing technicians.
 During training, the participants/ technicians were taught how to handle the alternative refrigerants, good servicing practices and emphasis was laid on recovery, recycle, reclamation and reuse of CFCs.
 Therefore, the training programs have helped in creating a demand for recovered and reclaimed refrigerants.
 Over 20,000 technicians were trained under NCCoPP and its forerunner projects, ECOFRIG and HIDECOR.
 The requirement of CFCs was substantially decreased because of training on good service practices.
 The remaining requirement for servicing was addressed through reclamation and reuse of CFCs.
-A number of reclamation centres have been established at various locations in the Bangalore, Chandigarh, country, viz.
-Hyderabad, Ahmedabad, Jaipur, Kolkata, and Lucknow.
+A number of reclamation centres have been established at various locations in the country, viz.
+Bangalore, Chandigarh, Hyderabad, Ahmedabad, Jaipur, Kolkata, and Lucknow.
 The reclamation units have also been provided to Indian Railways and Defence forces.

-The NCCoPP has been successfully implemented as per schedule and achieved its objective of complete phase-out of CFCs.
+The NCCoPP has been successfully implemented as per the schedule and achieved its objective of complete phase-out of CFCs.

-Strategy for Solvent Sector to Phase-out ODS in SMEs in India
+Strategy for Solvent Sector to Phase-out ODS in MSMEs in India

-The Ex-Com of the MLF in its 35th Meeting held in December, 2001 approved a project to prepare "Overall Strategy for the Solvent Sector to support the phase out of ODS in the SMEs in India" at a total cost of US \$169,500 to be implemented by UNEP in consultation with the World Bank and UNIDO.
+The Ex-Com of the MLF in its 35th meeting held in December, 2001 approved a project to prepare "Overall Strategy for the Solvent Sector to support the phase out of ODS in MSMEs in India" at a total cost of US \$169,500 implemented by UNEP in consultation with the World Bank and UNIDO.
 This project was to assist India in developing an overall strategy for the solvent sector which would cover both non-investment and investment activities to support the phase-out of ODS in the solvent sector in India and assist India in meeting its 2005, 2007 and 2010 commitments for the solvent sector.
-The aim of the project, at the operational level, was to develop approaches for assisting SMEs which use solvents in India through training, Solvent Alternative Technology Service (SATS), information dissemination and investment and non-investment activities.
+The aim of the project, at the operational level, was to develop approaches for assisting MSMEs which use solvents in India through training, Solvent Alternative Technology Ser vice (SATS), information dissemination and investment and noninvestment activities.